opsschool/curriculum/sysadmin_101.rst

 .. _whats-developer-dennis:

-* **Dennis works at a small mobile games studio.** The game apps communicate with a server backend which stores the user's progress and inventory, as well as facilitates social interactions between players.
+* **Dennis is a developer at a small mobile games studio.** The game apps communicate with a server backend which stores the user's progress and inventory, as well as facilitates social interactions between players.
 For new game features, Dennis develops backend APIs using the Django framework in Python and MySQL, which the game app calls through a RESTful interface.
-In case there are any issues with the game, Dennis and his colleagues working on the game teams respond to any application-level problems including bugs and API performance; a separate team of system administrators help with any operating system, hardware, network or infrastructure issues.
+In case there are any issues with the game, Dennis and his colleagues working on the game teams respond to any application-level problems including bugs and API performance; from time to time he will remotely access the servers to diagnose issues and some basic administration such as install newly required applications and libraries, or reconfiguring and managing services.
+  However, for more serious problems or maintenance and configuration of the operating system, hardware, network or other shared services, a separate team of system administrators help out.

 .. todo:: "What is Development" Section needs more developer perspective.